Guoyuer/cpp_hw6/README.md

 its recursive destructor because RAII will do this for us.

 And I think a copy constructor is not necessary since we can use raw pointer for the global root.
-So a shallow copy would be easy as we can merely copy the pointer to root.
+So a shallow copy would be easy as we can merely copy the root pointer.

 Besides, search should return raw pointers instead of move unique_ptr<node> out of the function, since this could lead the node accessible and corrupts the tree.